FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 [Syllabus](https://canvas.cornell.edu/courses/20078/assignments/syllabus) Updated September 1, 2020

 ## Class Discussion
-Please use [this invite link](https://discord.gg/Je5Fdaf) to join the class Discord.
+Class discussion will occur on the [Cornell Tech Slack](cornelltech.slack.com), in the channel #interactivedevicedesign-fall2020.

 ## Final Project
 Details, schedule for the final project are [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Final-Project)

 ## Lectures
-Lecture slides will be posted here on Tuesdays, before class.
+Lecture slides will be posted on Canvas.

-[01 Circuits & Microcontroller]

 ## Lab Prep